jasonmlehman/github-awscodepipeline/README.md

 2)  Update CDK.json with the Account ID where the CodePipelines will be deployed to.

 3)  Optionally update the Account ID where the infrascture will be deployed to.
-This account will need a boostrap CDK trust with the codepipeline account
+This account will need a boostrap CDK trust with the codepipeline account!